 - Make a complete backup of important files on your device to a secure location.

-How to Install Lineage OS 14.1 on Galaxy S6
+Install Lineage OS 14.1 on Galaxy S6

 - Download the Lineage OS ROM, Gapps package of your choice (7.1 arm64 pico Gapps are recommended) and SuperSU Zip to root.